 Check with your doctor before using a back massager when pregnant as advice is mixed.

 Non-electric, handheld mini massagers can be useful during pregnancy, however always read the instructions before using any product for warnings and precautions.
 If in doubt, it’s best to avoid use.

 How long can you use a back massager for?

 Manuals for back massager products vary a little in their advice, with 30 minutes appearing to be the most common recommendation.
-Check the manual of your device for guidance to avoid bruising your muscles.

 Many products also come with an ‘auto-off’ feature that encourages you to limit your usage to the recommended time.

 Yes.
 Check the manual of your device for guidance around how long you should use the device, to avoid bruising your muscles.

 Can you sleep on a back massager?

 It’s not recommended that you sleep for a long period on a back massager, as it can cause bruising of the muscles.

 Can you drive while using a back massager?